eligundry/eligundry.com/gatsby/content/cooking-cherry-slab-pie-shrimp-polenta.md

 ---
 title: "Cooking: Cherry Slab Pie & Hot Sauce Shrimp + Cheesy Polenta"
+description: The highlight of my weekend was making this pie, let me tell you all about it!
 date: 2021-06-28T04:00
 slug: cooking-cherry-slab-pie-hot-sauce-shrimp-cheesy-polenta
+cover: ./img/cooking-cherry-slab-pie/pie-slice.jpeg
 tags:
   - cooking
 ---